 Necrophilia is a term for the sexual attraction to corpses.
-Psychologists cite that in 68% of cases, the most common motive for necrophiliacs is a desire to control an unresisting partner.
+Psychologists cite that in 68% of cases, the most common motive for necrophiliacs is a desire to control a partner who does not resist.
 It is classified as a paraphilia by the Diagnostic and Statistical Manual of the American Psychiatric Association.
-Necrophilia is believed to be rare, and even where it is exists, it is most often carried out in the form of fantasy or role-playing.
+Necrophilia is believed to be rare.
+Even where it is exists, it is most often carried out in the form of fantasy or role-playing.

 There are three primary forms of necrophilia:

-- Regular necrophilia, when the necrophiliac has sex with corpses that were already dead
+- Regular necrophilia, when the necrophiliac has sex with corpses that weren't murdered by the necrophiliac;

 - Necrophilic fantasy, when the necrophiliac simply fantasizes about sex with corpses and never acts on the fantasies.

-According to psychologists, there are other motives including the wish to be with a now-deceased partner (21%), beaing attracted to the corpses (15%), feeling isolated and in need of connection (15%), the need to exercise power over a victim (12%).
+According to psychologists, there are other motives including the wish to be with a now-deceased partner (21%), attraction to corpses (15%), feeling isolated and in need of connection (15%), and the need to exercise power over a victim (12%).